 CAHSI Partnership Efforts

-• Google Tech Exchange program: This program was established to offer students at Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs) the opportunity to take computer science courses and participate in other professional development opportunities in collaboration with faculty and Googlers for one or more semesters during their junior year.
-CAHSI works with Google on the program and identifies students from selected HSIs.
+• Tech Exchange Program: This program was established to offer students at Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs) the opportunity to take computer science courses and participate in other professional development opportunities in collaboration with faculty and for one or more semesters during their junior year.
+CAHSI works on the program and identifies students from selected HSIs.
+The program is closing in spring 2025.

-• Faculty in Residence program: This program brings together computing faculty from universities serving students underrepresented in the computing industry.
-In the month-long, immersive summer program, participating faculty engage in hands-on project development, learn effective pedagogical practices such as practice-based learning, and develop plans for redesign of a course from their home department.
-In addition, participants learn software engineering best practices from an industry perspective, are exposed to the work culture at Google, and learn about Google’s recruitment, application, and interview process.
-Faculty learn CAHSI partners with Google to recommend CAHSI faculty who could benefit from the program.
+• Faculty in Residence Program: This program was created to bring together computing faculty in a month-long, immersive summer program.
+Participants engage in hands-on project development, learn effective pedagogical practices such as practice-based learning, and develop plans for redesign of a course from their home department.
+In addition, participants learn software engineering best practices from an industry perspective, are exposed to real work culture and learn about the partner’s recruitment, application, and interview process.
+This program is currently not active.

-• Google in Residence program: This program was created to support greater diversity in the tech industry.
-In partnership with computer science departments at Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs), Googlers—experienced software engineers—spend the fall semester on campuses, teaching introductory computer science classes.
-In addition to the learning the course content, first-year students gain practical knowledge about what it’s like to work in the tech industry and what development is like in a team.
+• Residence Program: This program was created to support greater diversity in the tech industry.
+In partnership with computer science departments at Historically Black Colleges and Universities (HBCUs) and Hispanic Serving Institutions (HSIs), experienced software engineers spent the fall semester on campuses, teaching introductory computer science classes.
+In addition to learning the course content, first-year students gained practical knowledge about what it’s like to work in the tech industry and what team development is like.
+This program is no longer active.

-• Google Explore Computer Science Research (exporeCSR) program: This program awards efforts at universities that engage undergraduate students from historically marginalized groups in activities that expose them to research and motivates them to pursue graduate studies and research careers in computing.
+• Explore Computer Science Research (exporeCSR) Program: This program awards efforts at universities that engage undergraduate students in activities that expose them to research and motivate them to pursue graduate studies and research careers in computing.

 In collaboration with CMD-IT and AccessComputing, CAHSI contributes to the Academic Career Workshop, which was created to mentor assistant- and associate-level faculty, senior doctoral students, and postdocs in computing about academic careers.